About Us

 Spotlight: GEM Garden Program

-The GEM training provided by Integrated Community Services began in 2018 when the program outgrew its San Rafael garden.
-Homeward Bound offered 15 rows in our main garden, where GEM clients work two days per week to grow flowers and vegetables.
-Produce grown by Homeward Bound goes into the meals served in our shelter and housing programs.
-The GEM team puts most of their produce in boxes delivered monthly to a small list of local customers.
-Along with the plants, the partnership cultivates a culture of learning in the garden.
-Homeward Bound also provides an apprenticeship position in gardening and landscaping at the site.
-Extra produce grown by GEM often makes its way to the Homeward Bound kitchens.
-GEM team supervisors say the contribution builds confidence for their trainees, along with the ability to practice independence by taking the bus to the site.
+Trainees from the GEM training provided by Integrated Community Services began working alongside our team in 2018, using 15 rows in our main garden to grow flowers and vegetables.
+Clients of GEM now work in our gardens five days a week as they build workplace confidence and skills.
+Produce grown in Homeward Bound gardens goes into the meals served in our shelter and housing programs.
+The GEM team also harvests produce for boxes delivered monthly to a small list of local customers.
+Along with the plants, this partnership cultivates a culture of learning in the garden.
+Homeward Bound also hosts volunteer groups in garden, where they learn about our programs and a hands-on boost to people taking steps out of homelessness.
+GEM team supervisors say being in our garden builds self-esteem for their trainees, along with the ability to practice independence by taking the bus to the site.

 “Working with GEM has been a great collaboration with a strong community partner.
 There’s some crossover between our clients and their team seems to enjoy being here.
 We’re really happy with the results.”